 Alice and Don Harriman are the owners of Blue Sun, the largest residential real estate and construction service in the Pacific Northwest.
-When a house cleaner stumbles upon two masked men holding Don Harriman at gunpoint in his own bedroom, she is able to flee the scene before being captured.
+When a house cleaner stumbles upon two masked men holding Don Harriman at gunpoint in his bedroom, the house cleaner is able to flee the scene before being captured.
 Outside, neighbors from this quiet, affluent, suburban neighborhood respond to her screams for help.
 They patiently listen as she frantically tells her harrowing tale.
 Two of the neighbors bravely venture inside the Harriman house to investigate.
 They find nothing, no men, no body, and no sign of a struggle.
 The police investigation supports their findings.
 There is no physical evidence to substantiate the house cleaner’s claim.
-It is only later, when Don Harriman’s beaten body is found floating in the Willamette River, that the house cleaner is believed.
+Only later, when Don Harriman’s beaten body is found floating in the Willamette River, the house cleaner is believed.